autonomys/auto-portal/product/README.md

 ### Vision

-Enable operators and nominators to seamlessly stake on Subspace domains with a friction-less, transparent experience that matches or exceeds Web2 financial apps.
+Enable operators and nominators to seamlessly stake on Autonomys domains with a friction-less, transparent experience that matches or exceeds Web2 financial apps.

 ### Success Metrics